Health Topics

 Nonsyndromic hearing loss

-The signs and symptoms of DFNX2 differ in males and females.
-In males, this form of hearing loss begins before the child learns to speak (prelingual), becomes more severe over time, and usually involves abnormalities of both the inner ear and the middle ear (mixed hearing loss).
-In the middle ear, one of the small bones (the stapes) cannot move normally, which interferes with hearing.
-This characteristic sign of DFNX2 is called stapes fixation.
-During surgery to repair this abnormality, affected males are at high risk of a complication called a perilymphatic gusher, which is a leakage of fluid from the inner ear that can result in a permanent, total loss of hearing.
-Females with POU3F4 gene mutations tend to be less severely affected, with little or no hearing loss and no apparent middle ear abnormalities.
-When hearing loss occurs, it usually begins after the child learns to speak (postlingual).
+The signs and symptoms of DFNX2 differ in boys and girls.
+In boys, this form of hearing loss begins before the child learns to speak (prelingual), worsens over time, and usually involves abnormalities of both the inner ear and the middle ear (mixed hearing loss).
+Girls with DFNX2 tend to be less severely affected with hearing loss, which usually begins after the child learns to speak (postlingual).

 More About This Health ConditionOther Names for This Gene